-We additionally investigate the predictive role of overnight sentiment.
-We find - as with tradinghour firm-level sentiment - no predictive power in firm-level overnight sentiment; the market-wide variables $B{idx,t}^{on}$ and $BN{idx,t}^{on}$, however, do carry significant predictive power.
-Thus, in comparison to trading-time information $B{idx,t}$, there emerges an informational wedge between the sentiment indices of the alternate news archives.
+We additionally investigate the predictive role of overnight tone.
+We find - as with trading-hour firm-level tone - no predictive power in firm-level overnight tone; the market-wide variables $B{idx,t}^{on}$ and $BN{idx,t}^{on}$ , however, do carry significant predictive power.
+Thus, in comparison to trading-time information $B{idx,t}$ , there emerges an informational wedge between the tone indices of the alternate news archives.
 Whereas both negative indices and $B{idx,t}^{on}$ provide predictive content, $B{idx,t}$ does not.
 It is challenging, however, to ascertain where this informational wedge ensues from.
 As discussed in Section 3.3, the archives have a differing emphasis in terms of topics.
 The overnight archive offers more fundamental and strategic discussions, while the trading-time archive tends to feature tactical aspects of trading; such a discrepancy could contribute to the informational wedge.
 On the other hand, it could be that overnight information is generally more fundamental and hence more relevant or simply deals with more complex issues.
 Indicative of this presumption is the order of the respective topics within the archives; see again Tables 2 and 3.
-The first four topics in the overnight archive are Dividends, Investment strategies, Earnings and Equities, which are fundamentally important topics; in contrast, the first four topics in the trading-time archive are press releases/analyst blogs, (surprise elements of) earning reports, capital movements within and out of funds and option trading, all of which appear to be of more short-term interest.
+Among the first four topics in the overnight archive, there are dividends, earnings and tale of tape, which are fundamentally important topics; in contrast, among the first four topics in the trading-time archive, we find capital movements within and out of funds (funds) and option trades, which appear to be of more tactical interest.
 Indeed, the notion that more complex information requires time to be absorbed by the market and therefore is strategically placed during market close is a common thread in the accounting literature; see, e.g., Berkman and Truong (2009) and Doyle and Magilke (2009).
-Likewise, it has been observed that information that is impounded during non-trading hours and then reflected in the overnight return is crucial for accurately predicting future realized variance (Wang et al., 2015; Buncic and Gisler, 2016).

-In scenarios (7) to (9), we report the results for sentiment variables based on LM.
+In scenarios (7) to (9), we report the results for tone variables based on LM.
 Overall, they support the previously discussed findings, with two key differences.
-First, it appears that firm-level $B{i,t}$ negatively (and marginally) predicts the next day's return, which could be interpreted as an overreaction of stock returns to firm-level sentiment.
+First, it appears that firm-level $B{i,t}$ negatively (and marginally) predicts the next day's return, which could be interpreted as an overreaction of stock returns to firm-level tone.
 While one could rationalize such overreactions in behavioral models of trading (Antweiler and Frank, 2004), we are cautious about such an interpretation.
 Indeed, comparing the classification results of the SM method with those of the LM method points in a much different direction.
-As discussed in Section 2.2, in interpreting the confusion matrix in Table 1, the LM method is prone to producing many false negative classifications.
-In particular for negative sentiment (True = -1), we find about 60% false negatives, which is the largest type 2 error overall.
-Hence, the sentiment extracted from the LM method tends to be biased towards an overly pessimistic scale, which can explain the seeming overreaction reaction patterns documented in Table 8.
-As a second difference, the market-wide negative overnight sentiment $BN{idx,t}^{on}$ has no predictive power.
-Because the negative sentiment index accumulates the aforementioned false negatives, it appears tempting to attribute the inferior informativeness to the very same cause.
+As discussed in Section 2.2, in interpreting the confusion matrix in Table 1, the LM method is prone to producing many false negatives, which is the largest type 2 error overall.
+Hence, the tone extracted from the LM method tends to be biased towards an overly pessimistic scale, which can explain the seeming overreaction reaction patterns documented in Table 7.
+As a second difference, the market-wide negative overnight tone $BN{idx,t}^{on}$ has no predictive power.
+Because the negative tone index accumulates the aforementioned false negatives, it appears tempting to attribute the inferior informativeness to the very same cause.
 The remaining results are fully supported.

-Across all scenarios, the conclusions as regards OTM put and IV as regressors remain the same when sentiment-related variables are included.
+Across all scenarios, the conclusions as regards OTM put and IV as regressors remain the same when tone-related variables are included.
 Summing up, we find strong support of H3.

-5 Sources of predictability: information advantage or sentiment?
+5 Sources of predictability: information advantage or mediaexpressed tone?